anthonyvoracle/OKE-Debug-Pod-Node-Doctor-Runbook/README.md

 You are now operating on the worker node host.

-## 4. Fix the Python venv prerequisite if needed
+## 4. OPTIONAL: Fix the Python venv prerequisite if needed

 If `node-doctor.sh` fails with `ensurepip is not available` or `No module named pip`, install the matching venv package on the host.